BAMresearch/NFDI4IngScientificWorkflowRequirements/docs/vision_challenges.rst

 As mentioned in the :ref:`introduction`, an overarching goal is to make research software `FAIR <https://www.go-fair.org/fair-principles/>`_.
-In this section, we want to discuss possible levels of FAIRness associated with the code and data that were used in or produced by scientific inquiry.
+In this section, we want to discuss possible aspects of FAIRness associated with the code and data that were used in or produced by scientific inquiry.
 An overview is given in the image below, followed by a more detailed discussion.